-This is the documentation for version 2.3.
+This is the documentation for the unsupported version 2.3.
 Please consider upgrading your code to the latest stable version

 Configuration Schemas and Values